hoffmanshf/WeatherForecast/README.md

 # WeatherForecast
-A weather forecast app using Dark Sky API for Android
+A weather forecast app using Dark Sky API for Android.
+It provides the current temperature in Celsius along with precipitation, wind speed and current weather condition.